Code-Institute-Submissions/dev-timm-space-ride/README.md

 ## Design Decisions

 ### Design Process
-To determine the best information architecture, it was important to first build low-fi wireframes.
-A crucial step for this was to make sure to only focus on the information that needs to be conveyed and leave out and visual decsions.
-After that was done the low-fi wireframes could be turned into hi-fi wireframes including all visual details.
+To determine the best information architecture, it was important to build low-fi wireframes first.
+A crucial step for this was to make sure to only focus on the information that needs to be conveyed and leave out any visual/branding characteristics.
+After preparing the low-fi wireframes, they were developed into hi-fi wireframes including all visual details.

 ![Image that shows the low fidelity and high fidelity wireframe](assets/images/readme-images/wireframes.png)